-All students, regardless of the curriculum they are following, are required to take one semester of Swedish language instruction.
-Students take the intensive Swedish language course in Autumn or in the first semester.
+All students, regardless of the curriculum they are following, are required to take one semester of Swedish language instruction either in August or in the first semester.

 Basic Swedish I (3)

 General overview of the structure of the Swedish language.
 Basic vocabulary.
 Principles of sentence construction.
 Introduction to Swedish university and study traditions.
 Course is designed to give the student sufficient competence in the Swedish language to become integrated into the social life of the university and the community.
 This is a lower-division course.
 Swedish language courses are offered for Credit/No Credit grading only.